limadelic/frankendoc/docs/Regex.md

 **Example** [ [Login](https://github.com/limadelic/frankendoc/blob/master/docs/src/login.coffee) ]
 ```
 when she logs in
 it should greet her

-when 'Jim' logs in
+when Jim logs in
 it should greet him
 ```